gauravmahlawat/cmt/content/about-us.md

 ---

-# About Convert My Text
+# About Case Convertors

-Welcome to **Convert My Text**, your one-stop destination for all your text conversion and unit conversion needs.
+Welcome to **Case Convertors**, your one-stop destination for all your text conversion and unit conversion needs.
 We are dedicated to providing you with a wide range of text and unit conversion tools that will help you enhance your content, communicate creatively, and simplify your everyday tasks.

 ## Our Services

 ### Text Converter
-At Convert My Text, we offer a versatile collection of text conversion tools to cater to your creative and practical needs.
+At Case Convertors, we offer a versatile collection of text conversion tools to cater to your creative and practical needs.
 Whether you're looking to transform your text into unique styles, enhance readability, or explore different fonts, we've got you covered.

 #### Text Transformation Tools
 - **Small Text Generator**: Convert your text to a smaller font size.